 Even in large trucks, brake failure is rare.
-Defective equipment caused a little more than four percent of all fatal truck accidents in Alabama in 2018, according to the Alabama Department of Transportation (DOT).
-This includes all types of defective parts, including brakes.
+Defective equipment, including car and truck brakes, caused a little more than four percent of all fatal truck accidents in Alabama in 2018, according to the Alabama Department of Transportation (DOT).

-If you suffered injuries in a car accident where the at-fault driver claims defective brakes caused the crash, we may be able to help you determine if the failure occurred because of:
+If you suffered injuries in a car accident where the at-fault driver claims defective brakes caused the crash, experienced car accident lawyers in Birmingham may be able to help you determine if the brake failure occurred because of:

 - Driver negligence